GemFire Version 7 and above

 The purpose of this article is to explain why you may be getting a LowMemoryException in your environment.
-Steps to avoiding such exceptions will also be included to proactively manage your GemFire environment.
+Also, the steps to avoid such exceptions are included to proactively manage your GemFire environment.

-The LowMemoryException is a warning in your environment that you are above the critical-threshold.
-Any sustained amount of time above this threshold will surely cause the distributed system to cause some negative impact in your environment, including the removal of one or more members of the distributed system.
-This, in turn, would place heavy burden on the remaining nodes to handle the load.
+The LowMemoryException is a warning in your environment that you are above the critical threshold.
+Any sustained amount of time above this threshold will surely cause the distributed system to cause some negative impact on your environment, including the removal of one or more members of the distributed system.
+This, in turn, would place a heavy burden on the remaining nodes to handle the load.

 [severe 2015/08/26 22:22:31.308 UTC gemfire2 tid=0xd6b] UnExpected exception during function execution on local node Distributed Region com.gemstone.gemfire.cache.LowMemoryException: Region: /MyRegion cannot process operation on key: 5518157 because member [10.0.0.20(gemfire2:1423):53178] is running low on memory at com.gemstone.gemfire.internal.cache.LocalRegion.checkIfAboveThreshold(LocalRegion.java:5726) at com.gemstone.gemfire.internal.cache.LocalRegion.checkIfAboveThreshold(LocalRegion.java:5707) at com.gemstone.gemfire.internal.cache.LocalRegion.virtualPut(LocalRegion.java:5647) at com.gemstone.gemfire.internal.cache.DistributedRegion.virtualPut(DistributedRegion.java:375) at com.gemstone.gemfire.internal.cache.LocalRegionDataView.putEntry(LocalRegionDataView.java:118) at com.gemstone.gemfire.internal.cache.LocalRegion.basicPut(LocalRegion.java:5034) at com.gemstone.gemfire.internal.cache.LocalRegion.validatedPut(LocalRegion.java:1731) at com.gemstone.gemfire.internal.cache.LocalRegion.put(LocalRegion.java:1713) at com.gemstone.gemfire.internal.cache.AbstractRegion.put(AbstractRegion.java:286)

-Another example of experiencing this in your environment is during queury execution.
-The message and stack trace are slightly different, but the root of the issue is the same.
+Another example of experiencing this in your environment is during query execution.
+The message and stack trace is slightly different, but the root of the issue is the same.
 You are over the critical-threshold and it is impacting your operations and your entire distributed system.
 Here is a small piece of this exception: